brooklynrail/brooklynrail-platform/content/events-beta/2020/04/mark-dion-and-alexis-rockman-with-dr-julie-reiss.md

 event_platform:
   - zoom

-speaker_images:
-  - media: 2020/05/alexis-rockman-portrait
 ---

 This Social Environment is supported by  [Sperone Westwater Gallery](https://www.speronewestwater.com/).
 We are deeply grateful for their support of the _Brooklyn Rail_ and our community.

 **Mark Dion** is an artist whose work examines the ways in which dominant ideologies and public institutions shape our understanding of history, knowledge, and the natural world.
 His work has been exhibited widely, solo exhibitions include *Mark Dion: Follies*, at Storm King Sculpture Park (2019), *Misadventures of a 21st Century Naturalist* at the Institute of Contemporary Art Boston (2017), *Mark Dion: The Academy of Things* at The Academy of Fine Arts Design in Dresden, Germany (2014), *The Macabre Treasury* at Museum Het Domein in Sittard, The Netherlands (2013), among others.
 Dion has received numerous awards, including the ninth annual Larry Aldrich Foundation Award (2001) The Joan Mitchell Foundation Award (2007) and the Smithsonian American Art Museum's Lucida Art Award (2008).
 He is a professor at Columbia University.

+{{< image media="2020/05/alexis-rockman-portrait" size="sm" >}}

 **Alexis Rockman**  is a painter of landscapes and ecological concerns.
 His work has been shown widely, Notable solo museum exhibitions include the recent touring exhibition *Alexis Rockman: The Great Lakes Cycle* at Grand Rapids Art Museum (2018) and *Alexis Rockman: Manifest Destiny* at the Brooklyn Museum (2004).